Medical History and Advice

 Please ensure that you always carry your certificate of vaccination with you when you travel so that you have proof that you have received the necessary vaccinations.

-Any treatment provided is on the same terms as the relevant country’s nationals.
 If you don’t have your EHIC with you or you’ve lost it, you can call the Department of Health Overseas Healthcare Team (+44 191 218 1999) to get a Provisional Replacement Certificate.

+The GHIC is not an alternative to travel insurance.
 Travel insurance is a pre-requisite to travelling with us and you can see details of our preferred provider (which covers European residents only) by clicking here.

 First aid kits and medication

-You should always ensure that you carry a basic first aid kit when you travel.
+You should always ensure that you carry a basic first-aid kit when you travel.

 It is also important that if you have any medication you require that it is carried in your hand luggage in case of any hold luggage delays.

-You will however need to make sure that you have all of the relevant documents which accompany the medication and that its transportation complies with all of the rules and regulations regarding the items that you are allowed to carry on board an aircraft.
+You will, however, need to make sure that you have all of the relevant documents which accompany the medication and that its transportation complies with all of the rules and regulations regarding the items that you are allowed to carry on board an aircraft.
 These may vary depending on the airline in question.